 Vinyl Wallpaper for Accent Walls

 Wallpapering is not for the faint of heart.
 However, Vinyl Wallpapering is very straightforward and easy to do, not to mention it’s generally mess-free.
-I did an entire makeover project in my company’s office space, and utilized vinyl wallpaper a go to this web-site lot.
+I did an entire makeover project in my company’s office space, and utilized vinyl wallpaper a lot.
 It’s inexpensive, can achieve a lot of different looks (from brick to unique patterns), and it wasn’t going to require a pro or additional helper to install them.
 There are a plethora of different looks you can achieve with vinyl wallpaper.
 My advice is to read the reviews carefully before purchasing.
 While you don’t need to go for the really expensive versions, the cost usually coincides with the quality, and you want a high-quality print, and excellent adhesion (you don’t want your wallpaper peeling off the walls a week after installing them, do you?).
 I used this print from Home Depot in one of our ‘Phonebooth’ rooms in the office, and it was my favorite!

 I’ll write up a post about applying wallpaper in the future.
 Please leave a comment if you have any questions in the mean time.